-Jennifer Szczyrbak, sculptor, painter, photographer and scribbler, as she describes herself, resides there with her husband and children.
-Just inside the back door is the entryway that leads to her studio/gallery and to the right up the stairs is the family kitchen.
-The entryway is a conglomeration of bench, baskets filled with hats and gloves, an array of shoes, gym bags, school bags, an occasional fishing rod or two, and hooks for jackets that don’t always get hung.
-Upon entering, one realizes this is a home first, an art studio second.
+Jennifer Szczyrbak, sculptor, painter and scribbler, as she describes herself, has an art studio in lieu of a breezeway attaching the back of the house to the garage.
+The entryway to her studio is a conglomeration of bench, baskets filled with hats and gloves and umbrellas, an array of shoes, an occasional fishing rod or two and hooks for jackets that don’t always get hung.
+Upon entering, one realizes this is a family home first, an art studio second.

-Over the last 21 years, Jennifer and her husband Kevin have cared for many children including their own four, two of which are now grown and attending college.
-Jennifer, having a Bachelor of Fine Arts from UWSuperior, intended on using her degree to be a freelance artist.
-Once she and her husband began having children, she put her art career on the back-burner and started a home daycare and then branched out further turning their home into a licensed foster home.
-She and Kevin parented just under 30 teen boys in 12 years and found the job of opening their home and sharing their family to be both heart-warming and heart-breaking at times.
+Over the last 31 years, Jennifer and her husband Kevin have cared for many children including their own four, three of which are now grown and married adding daughters, sons and grandchilden to the fold.
+Jennifer, having a Bachelor of Fine Arts degree from UWSuperior, intended on becoming a freelance artist from the day she graduated.
+She was in small galleries, art fairs, and even held an individual art show in her community.
+Once family took precedent, she set her art career on the back-burner but never let it go out.
+To make ends meet, she started a home daycare and eventually became a licensed foster-care provider.
+She and her husband parented just under 30 teen boys in 12 years and found the job of opening their home and sharing their family to be both heart-warming and heart-breaking.

-Driftwood was an accidental discovery several years ago.
-Kevin and Jennifer hired a sitter for the kids and took a get-away date walking the shores of Lake Superior.
-It was there that Jennifer found a large piece of water-logged driftwood that she insisted would look “just perfect” in her flower garden.
-Her husband kindly carried it all the way back to the car for her.
-Waiting quite some time for his return, Jennifer began toying with small pieces of driftwood, marveling at the different shapes.
-One resembled a moose snout, another antlers, and she challenged herself to make a moose before he returned.
-Upon seeing it, Kevin encouraged her to bring it home and show it in an upcoming art studio tour.
-The driftwood moose was a hit!
-She decided to continue playing with washed up sticks and has made many large and small creations since.
+Driftwood as a medium was a blessed discovery several years ago.
+Kevin and Jennifer hired a sitter for the kids and took a get-away date walking along the beach of Lake Superior.
+It was there that Jennifer found a large piece of water-logged wood that she insisted would look “just perfect” in her flower garden.
+Her husband with an "As you wish" frame of mind told her to "Wait here" while he carried it over a mile back to the car.
+Anticipating his return for what grew into a long time, Jennifer began noticing the many small pieces of driftwood scattered on the shore and marveled at all the different shapes.
+One resembled a moose snout, another antlers, and so she became inspired to make a little moose right there in the sand before he returned.
+Upon seeing the footlong moose, Kevin was greatly impressed and encouraged her to bring it home to showcase in an upcoming art studio tour.
+There too, the driftwood moose was a hit!
+She decided to continue playing with the intriguing washed up sticks and has made over 150 large and small driftwood creations ever since.

 Jennifer participated in the art studio tour for five years.
-The exposure gained her recognition from the local newspaper, The Star Gazette.
-Word spread and Fox 21 News out of Duluth came to see her studio, Cabin Life featured her art in their magazine and then the PBS show, The Playlist, came by to do a more extensive story on Jennifer’s art.
-As the children grow up, and the house on Lakeshore Drive grows less active, Jennifer is seeking to broaden her range by exploring opportunities where she can show her work.
+The exposure gained her recognition from the local newspaper.
+Word soon spread and Fox 21 News out of Duluth came to see her studio, Cabin Life featured her art in their magazine and then The Playlist, Minnesota Bound, Finding Minnesota and The Lift all came by to do more extensive stories on Jennifer’s driftwood art.
+As the children have grown up, and the house on Lakeshore Drive has become less active, Jennifer has broadened her range by exploring other opportunities where she can show her work.